The Babbler Clade

 - Long-billed White-eye, Rukia longirostra

-- Mindanao Pygmy-Babbler, Dasycrotapha plateni
+- Mindanao Pygmy-Babbler, Sterrhoptilus plateni

 - Golden-crowned Babbler, Sterrhoptilus dennistouni

-- Black-crowned Babbler, Sterrhoptilus nigrocapitatus
+- Visayan Babbler, Sterrhoptilus nigrocapitatus

 - Chestnut-faced Babbler, Zosterornis whiteheadi

-- Luzon Striped-Babbler, "Zosterornis" striatus
+- Luzon Striped-Babbler, Zosterornis striatus

-- Panay Striped-Babbler, "Zosterornis" latistriatus
+- Panay Striped-Babbler, Zosterornis latistriatus

-- Negros Striped-Babbler, "Zosterornis" nigrorum
+- Negros Striped-Babbler, Zosterornis nigrorum

 - Yellow-ringed White-eye, Heleia wallacei